adj59-dev/adj59-dev.github.io/_posts/2025-08-04-reading-nielsen-and-chuang:-chapter-3.md

 For sufficiently large $n$ the left-hand side is dominated by the $n\log(n)$ term and so if $c<1$ the above inequalitiy will be true for $n > n_0$ for some value of $n_0$.
 Therefore $\Omega (n\log(n))$ compare-and-swap operations are required to sort all possible initial orderings into the correct order.

 </details>

+**Exercise 3.16**

+This exercise gives an example of a hard to compute function.

 ### The analysis of computational problems - Exercises